MicrosoftDocs/azure-dev-docs/articles/java/get-started-intelligent-app-chat.md

     The reponse without semantic ranking returned an answer, which required more work to get the answer: `Based on the information provided, it is unclear what your specific deductible is.
 The Northwind Health Plus plan has different deductible amounts for in-network and out-of-network services, and there is also a separate prescription drug deductible.
 I would recommend checking with your provider or referring to the specific benefits details for your plan to determine your deductible amount`.

-## Troubleshooting
-This sample repository offers [troubleshooting information](https://github.com/Azure-Samples/azure-search-openai-Java/tree/main#troubleshooting).
-If your issued isn't addressed, log your issue to the repository's [Issues](https://github.com/Azure-Samples/azure-search-openai-Java/issues) so this quickstart can be improved.

 ## Clean up resources

 ### Clean up Azure resources

-The Azure resources created in this quickstart are billed to your Azure subscription.
+The Azure resources created in this article are billed to your Azure subscription.
 If you don't expect to need these resources in the future, delete them to avoid incurring more charges.

 Run the following Azure Developer CLI command to delete the Azure resources and remove the source code: